 Most notebooks will generate insights based at least in part on your application’s device state data: the regular reporting of sensors, registers and location information over the life of a device.
 A great deal can be learned about your IoT solution as a whole when analyzing these large datasets within a notebook.

-First, enter a device query for all the devices whose data you would like to use.
-The combination of all specifically chosen devices and all devices that match any of your chosen tags will be available within your input data.
+First, enter a device query for all the devices whose data you need.
+The data for any device that matches the given query will be available in your input data.